 Reservations & Rates

-Package Cost: The cost of the week-long Eastslope Adventures package is $6,850 per person (double occupancy)
+The cost of the week-long Spatsizi Lodge package is $7,150.00 USD per person (double occupancy).

 The Spatsizi Plateau Wilderness Park is located in north central British Columbia at the headwaters of the Stikine River.